 Angier Springs Monumental Work (Atlanta BeltLine Eastside Trail)

 Tim Frank is an architect, designer, educator, and researcher.
-He is an Assistant
+He is a tenured Associate

 Professor of Architecture at Kennesaw State University and he maintains a nationally

 recognized interdisciplinary design studio based in Atlanta.
 Through a combination

 of research and practice, his work utilizes advanced modeling and simulation tools

 to reaffirm the most fundamental relationships that constitute a work of architecture.

 His studio has authored a number of award winning projects including the Angier Springs

 Monumental Work that received a Design and Honor Award from the American Institute